ALF-QMC/Hamiltonians/README.md

 Repository for Hamiltonians that are not part of the [ALF repository](https://git.physik.uni-wuerzburg.de/ALF/ALF), with automatically generated [website](http://gitpages.physik.uni-wuerzburg.de/alf/hamiltonians).

+* If any of the systems included here contributes to your research, please remember to **cite** this repository, ALF and associated publications.
+Check [ALF's license](https://git.physik.uni-wuerzburg.de/ALF/ALF#license).
+Thank you!

 The website is generated using [Jupyter Book](https://jupyterbook.org/), with one documentation file per Hamiltonian.
 The documentation can be written in different flavors of Markdown (`README.md`), as Jupyter notebook (`README.ipynb`), or reStructuredText (`README.rst`).

 ## Running Hamiltonians